Paul Firbas Director of Latin American & Caribbean Studies Center

 Eighteenth and Nineteenth-Century Spanish Literature (1997-2001).
 She is an affiliate of Women's Studies and of Comparative Literature.

-I work on textual culture in early colonial South America, particularly on epic poetry, historical accounts and geography.
-I am also interested in the material processes of production and circulation of texts within the Andean colonial Societies and in 20th century Peruvian discourses on the colonial past.
+Textual culture in early colonial South America, particularly epic poetry, history and geography; material processes of production and circulation of texts in colonial Andes; 20th century Peruvian discourses on the colonial past.
+Textual criticism.

 20th Century Peninsular Studies; Spanish Cultural Studies, Spain and its Arab past, Immigration in Spain and Post-colonial theory.

-Assistant Professor, History Department, Ph.D., History, Stanford University, 2011
+Assistant Professor, History Department, Ph.D., History, Stanford University

 Assistant Professor, Women's and Gender Studies, Ph.D.
 University of Texas at Austin